-Based upon experience of the Planning Department in reviewing wind analyses and expert opinion on other projects, it is generally (but not always) the case that projects under 80 feet in height do not have the potential to generate significant wind impacts.
-Therefore, the proposed 60-foot-tall building (76-foot-tall with elevator penthouse) would not cause or contribute to a ground-level exceedance of the wind hazard criterion of the Planning Code in the project vicinity.
-Although the resulting building would be
+Based upon the experience of the Planning Department in reviewing wind analyses and expert opinion on other projects, it is generally (but not always) the case that projects under 80 feet in height do not have the potential to generate significant wind impacts.
+Although the proposed 45-foot-tall building (55-foot-tall including penthouse) would be taller than the immediately adjacent buildings, it would be similar in height to existing buildings in the surrounding area.
+For the above reasons, the proposed project is not anticipated to cause significant impacts related to wind that were not identified in the Eastern Neighborhoods PEIR.